 What you can do now is to look at H6 and H12 charts.
 If the stock is trending up, these charts will show uptrend signals before the D1 chart.

 This way you can be more confident with your trading decision.

 Traders always ask “What are the best indicators?” - I tell them the best indicators are the ones that WORK FOR YOU! (not for me, and not for anyone else!)

 Don’t use more than 3 indicators on a single chart.

 If you have more than three, you are making the same mistake most traders make.
 They try to make a trade out of every piece of news they can find.

 When you have too many indicators, it’s hard for you to know which one is reliable, and you’ll end up chasing too many things.

 Trust me, that’s not a good way to trade!

-So I would recommend you test every indicator yourself and find the top 3 most effective ones that work for your trading needs.
+So I would recommend you test every indicator yourself on a paper trading account and find the top 3 most effective ones that work for your trading needs.

 For example, I personally use EMA, MACD, and either RSI or Stochastic for most of my trading.